Skip to content

 Create an environment

-Application development is done by connecting to a Dedicated Development Environment (DDE).
-Once connected to a DDE, you will be able to instantly start applications based on the packages in your workspace.
+For application development, connect to a Single Node Environment.
+Once connected to a single node environment, you will be able to start applications based on the packages in your workspace.

 Once the extension is installed, a pop-up welcome page launches allowing you to select or confirm your workspace and enter your environment URL.